 this example outputs “$c is now 10”

-macro my_macro (#a#,#b#) // #a# and #b#b are arguments we use to pass values into the macro, the # is required //any code in here will be printed where the macro gets called $c := #a# + #b# //$c is a global variable which has to be declared inside the on init callback before we call the macro. message("$c is now " & $c) end macro on init declare $c //make sure you declare $c before calling the macro my_macro(3,7) //this calls the macro passing 3 and 7 end on
+macro my_macro (#a#,#b#) // #a# and #b# are arguments we use to pass values into the macro, the hashtags are required //any code in here will be printed where the macro gets called $c := #a# + #b# //$c is a global variable which has to be declared inside the on init callback before we call the macro. message("$c is now " & $c) end macro on init declare $c //make sure you declare $c before calling the macro my_macro(3,7) //this calls the macro passing 3 and 7 end on

 this macro creates a slider with a custom image and also positions it